linzk-bit/bit-eis-vary-temperature-dataset/README.md

 All data were collected under more than five different temperature conditions ranging from 25°C to 90°C. Our goal is to investigate the relationship between EIS and temperature, which could serve as a potential method for probing the internal temperature of batteries.

-Some of our findings have been published, and we are pleased to share our dataset.
 The structure of the dataset is as follows:

 ```python
 data = {